Heart Disease Medication Tips

-Keep medications with you when traveling.
+Keep your medications with you when you're away from home.
 Don't pack them in luggage that you don't plan to keep with you at all times.

-If you're taking a long trip, pack an extra week's supply of medications, the phone number of your pharmacy, and your prescriptions' refill numbers in case you need a refill.
+If you're taking a long trip, pack an extra week's supply of medicine.
+Make sure you have the phone number of your pharmacy and the refill numbers of your prescriptions in case you run out.

-Heart disease drugs that relax constricted blood vessels may cause dizziness.
-If you get dizzy when standing or getting out of bed, sit or lie down for a few minutes.
-This will increase your blood pressure.
+Heart disease drugs that relax narrow blood vessels may make you dizzy.
+If that happens to you when you stand or get out of bed, sit or lie down for a few minutes.
+This helps to increase your blood pressure.
 Then, get up more slowly.

-Diuretics ("water pills") increase urine output.
-If you take a single dose of diuretic each day, take it in the morning.
-If you take two doses of a diuretic each day, take the second dose in the late afternoon so you can sleep through the night.
+Diuretics (water pills) increase the amount of your urine.
+If you need a single dose each day, take it in the morning.
+Or if you take two doses a day, take the second one in the late afternoon.
+That way you won't need to pee so often during the night, so you can sleep better.

-Diuretics can also cause dehydration (excessive loss of water).
-Signs of dehydration are dizziness, extreme thirst, dry mouth, less urine output, dark-colored urine, or constipation.
-If you have any of these symptoms, call your doctor.
-Don't just assume that you need more fluids.
+You can sometimes get dehydrated when you take diuretics.
+Watch out for signs like dizziness, extreme thirst, dry mouth, peeing less, dark-colored urine, or constipation.
+Call your doctor if you have any of these symptoms.
+Don't just assume you need more fluids.